ant-design/ant-design/components/form/index.en-US.md

 1. use custom form control

 See similar issues: [#28370](https://github.com/ant-design/ant-design/issues/28370) [#27994](https://github.com/ant-design/ant-design/issues/27994)

+Starting from version `5.17.0`, the sliding operation will prioritize using the ref element forwarded by the form control elements.
+Therefore, when considering custom components to support verification scrolling, please consider forwarding it to the form control elements first.

 `scrollToFirstError` and `scrollToField` deps on `id` attribute passed to form control, please make sure that it hasn't been ignored in your custom form control.
 Check [codesandbox](https://codesandbox.io/s/antd-reproduction-template-forked-25nul?file=/index.js) for solution.